 But it’s like a one stop shop for advanced copywriting principles that are as lucrative today as they were decades ago.

-45. 80/20 Sales and Marketing: The Definitive Guide to Working Less and Making More
+45. “80/20 Sales and Marketing: The Definitive Guide to Working Less and Making More” by Perry Marshall

 You can read this book in half a day.
 And probably start making money with its lessons in the second half of the same day.

 The best tip comes from properly identifying your audience (with the “Racking the Shotgun” principle).
-Understanding how this works helps you create lazer-targeted copy that maximizes impact on the small subset of people who’re most likely to purchase.
+Understanding how this works helps you create laser-targeted copy that maximizes impact on the small subset of people who are most likely to purchase.

-DMA’s other copywriting offering (Creative Copywriting) is a slimmed-down version that you can go through on-demand in 90 minutes.
-It provides a high level overview of the tactics, like how to get started, channel-specific considerations, how design impacts copy, targeting special-interest groups, and more.
+ANA’s copywriting offering (Creative Copywriting) takes approximately 90 minutes to complete.
+It provides a high level overview of the tactics, like how to get started, channel-specific considerations, and more!

 48. ADMA: Copywriting Essentials Course

-The Copywriting Essentials Course, from The Association for Data-Driven Marketers and Advertisers, offers a four-module course presented online and/or in-person (in one day or eight hours).
+The Copywriting Essentials Course, from The Association for Data-Driven Marketers and Advertisers, offers a course presented online with interactive or self-directed options (in one day or eight hours).

-The modules start with the basic foundations, then progressing into creative and copywriting techniques, before finishing up with adapting to web writing.
+The modules start with the basic foundations, then progress into creative and copywriting techniques, before finishing up with adapting to web writing.

 49. ADMA: Copywriting Advanced Course